kyeeh/RepData_PeerAssessment1/PA1_template.md

 })
 ```

-In order to validate that everythin is ok, let's check if there any missing
+In order to validate that everything is ok, let's check if there are
-values remaining or not:
+missing values or not:

 ```r
 sum(is.na(data_filled$steps))